-Today bump cars were made at a 5th grade, 2 first and second TAG classes, a kindergarten, and a 4th grade.
+Today bump cars were made at a 5th grade, 2 first and second TAG classes,

 The challenge is to make a car bounce back to the place it starts.